NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/boards.md

 ---
 title: Board and advisors
-subtitle: "Algorithm Audit consists of an executive board, international advisors and an advisory board."
+subtitle: "Algorithm Audit consists of an executive board, advisory board and a group of international advisors."
 image: /images/svg-illustrations/events.svg
 team:
   - title: Board